Nov 22, 2024

 by Nadia El-Yaouti | Mar 22, 2022

-Yellow Transportation Inc truck Photo Source: (Yellow Corporation via Metropolitan Airport News)
+A freight truck operated by Yellow Transportation driving on a highway.
+Photo Source: (Yellow Corporation via Metropolitan Airport News)

 The Department of Justice has announced that a $6.85 million settlement was reached with three freight carriers, YRC Freight Inc. (YRC), Roadway Express Inc., and Yellow Transportation Inc. after allegations that they knowingly overcharged the government for their freight carrier services.